ArtifexSoftware/ghostpdl/demos/java/jni/gs_jni/README.txt

 	// is called, this must be set so the Java callback methods can be called. callbacks::setJNIEnv(env);

-	// Calls the Ghoscript call gsapi_run_string_begin
+	// Calls the Ghostscript call gsapi_run_string_begin
 	int code = gsapi_run_string_begin((void *)instance, userErrors, &exitCode);

 	// If the reference is not NULL, set the value of the reference to the exitCode returned
-	// from Ghoscript.
+	// from Ghostscript.
 It must be converted to the wrapper type java.lang.Integer as Java does not support
 	// primitive generic arguments (i.e. int, float, char, etc.) if (pExitCode)
 		Reference::setValueField(env, pExitCode, toWrapperType(env, (jint)exitCode));